jov-ahn/DME-Assg2/README.md

 - The photos used in this site were obtained from ...

 ### Acknowledgements
 - I received inspiration for this project from X

+### Acknowledgements
+- I received inspiration for this project from X